Viscous influences on impulsively generated focused jets

+where $\tau$ is the time duration of the impact.
+To match the experiments, $\tau=1~\mu \mathrm{s}$ and $c=\tau/6$ were adopted.
+The value of $a$ was determined according to the momentum conservation during the impact,

-A phase field approach was used in this study~\cite{Yue2010,Yang2018,Yang2019,Guo2020}.
-In this method, a phase index $\phi$ is defined, and $\phi=1$ in the liquid phase, $\phi=-1$ in the gas phase, $-1<\phi<1$ across the liquid-gas interface.
-The interface is updated according to the Cahn-Hillard equation:
+The diffuse interface method was employed to capture the liquid-gas interface\cite{Zhang2016,Yang2018,Guo2020POF,Guo2020EML,Zhang2021,Zhang2023}.
+A phase index $\phi$ was defined, where $\phi=1$ in the liquid phase, $\phi=-1$ in the gas phase, and $-1<\phi<1$ across the interface.
+The interface was updated according to the Cahn-Hilliard equation,